hartlco/Radon/README.md

 Radon is still a work in progress.
 Currently it handles synchronisation of every model class separately.
 Relationships need to be handled by the developer itself.

+Have a look at the project tab to see on what I'm currently working on.

 Radon is currently used in the App [Noteness](https://hartl.co/apps/noteness).

 ## Installation